 Free will… is not behavior that is undetermined, but behavior that arises from being able to choose which causes will determine my actions (Malik, 2002, p.
 367).

 While science tries to study consciousness by reducing it to some object that it can physically observe or measure, we must remind ourselves that such attempts are doomed to fail, since consciousness is in many ways subjective.
 The only way that science can appear to succeed is by redefining consciousness – reducing it in scope and stripping it of all meaning.
 We buy into the hype by thinking that they have answered the question, but it is only a magic trick – a sleight of hand where they replace consciousness with something else.
 These neuroimaging studies involve crude experimental designs that treat the human being as a passive biological machine reflexively responding to stimuli.
 Is it any wonder when they finally conclude that we are passive biological machines reflexively responding to stimuli?
 Who is deluded – us, or the scientists?
-So it would seem to me that if you want to deny yourself free will and thereby evade personal responsibility, then go right ahead: it is your choice.
+So it would seem to me that if you want to deny yourself free will and thereby evade personal responsibility, then go ahead: it is your choice.
 But I, for one, would not want to live in a world where people would believe in such illusions.

 Trends in Reducing Free Will

 But if neither evidence nor logic support these claims, why do these scientific myths persist?
 Why are we, as a society, so interested in maintaining them?
 I believe the reason has something to do with an age old truth: freedom is a burden.
 For example, if we see ourselves as truly free to choose, we must simultaneously accept sole responsibility for our actions.
 Indeed, taking full responsibility for the creation of our lives and what meaning we choose to give it.
 For centuries, religion helped us to carry this heavy burden – by telling us how to live, giving us a prescription for meaning, defining ‘right’ from ‘wrong,’ relieving guilt by telling us that we cannot help but sin because we are born into it, and so on.
 But with our society becoming more and more secular, we are in danger of having to take on more responsibility for the narration of our own lives – perhaps it is an existential burden we would prefer to avoid.
-In short, I am suggesting here that the freedom once reduced by traditional religion, is now being reduced by science.
+In short, the freedom once reduced by traditional religion, is perhaps now being reduced by science.

 Religious myth is thus replaced by scientific myth.
 And while there has been a great deal of fuss about the dangers of the former, I actually regard the latter as being far more dangerous.
 This is due to the fact that science is far more likely to influence politics and social policy without suspicion or criticism.
 Unfortunately, what some call ‘science,’ may be nothing more than scientistic ideology.
 And history shows us how dangerous that can be.
 So let us reject the claims of researchers who dumb us down to computational machines, or mere monkeys with opposable thumbs and language.
-Let us embrace our human freedom!
-And ensure that we are not afraid of taking responsibility for narrating these lives that we live.
+Let us embrace our human freedom, and ensure that we are not afraid of taking responsibility for narrating these lives that we live.

 - Arnason, G. (2011).
 Neuroscience, free will and moral responsibility.
 TRAMES: A Journal of the Humanities & Social Sciences, 15(65/60), 2, 147-155.